| The

 Thus, the signals are treated fully differential all the way, from electrode

 to digital output.
-This is different form many other systems where the subtraction
+This is different from many other systems where the subtraction

 our method is that noise and drift on the (common) ADC reference voltage